The CEOs who outperform their peers aren't just sharper strategists. They're moving their bodies at 5 AM while their competition sleeps.

 The Competitive Advantage Nobody Talks About

-When I was competing at the Olympic Cycling Trials and racing Division I skiing, every training block was built around a simple truth: you have to do the work when it's hardest to do it.
+When I was competing at the Olympic Cycling Trials and racing Division I skiing, every training block was built on a simple truth: you have to do the work when it's hardest to do it.
 That's what separates athletes who peak from athletes who plateau.

 The Logistics Are Simpler Than You Think